mathisonian/awesome-visualization-research/README.md

 - [Principles of high-dimensional data visualization in astronomy](http://projects.iq.harvard.edu/files/seamlessastronomy/files/heidelberg_ag.pdf) - this paper by Alyssa Goodman gives a good introduction to the concept of "linked views" (with the relevant history), and great more contemporary examples from domain sciences

+## Statistics and Uncertainty

+- [Hypothetical Outcome Plots: Experiencing the Uncertain](https://medium.com/hci-design-at-uw/hypothetical-outcomes-plots-experiencing-the-uncertain-b9ea60d7c740) - a Medium post explaining Hypothetical Outcome Plots (HOPs), an approach to visualizing uncertain data
+- [The Separation Plot: A New Visual Method for Evaluating the Fit of Binary Models](http://mdwardlab.com/sites/default/files/GreenhillWardSacks.pdf) - a visual method for assessing the predictive power of models with binary outcomes

 ## Systems, Toolkits, and Libraries

 - [Vega](https://vega.github.io/vega/) - an open source visualization grammer, enables other applications to build powerful abstractions on top of it
 - [Vega Lite](https://vega.github.io/vega-lite/) - a high level visualization grammer, built on top of vega

-## Uncertainty

-- [Hypothetical Outcome Plots: Experiencing the Uncertain](https://medium.com/hci-design-at-uw/hypothetical-outcomes-plots-experiencing-the-uncertain-b9ea60d7c740) - a Medium post explaining Hypothetical Outcome Plots (HOPs), an approach to visualizing uncertain data

 # Contributing